-For the past three months, the firm has remained fully operational and continued to provide seamless, high quality legal services to our clients.
+For the past several months, the firm has remained fully operational and continued to provide seamless, high quality legal services to our clients.
 This was possible due to the firm’s historical investment in technology and its dedication to helping our clients achieve their goals in any circumstances.
 Starting this week, our attorneys and staff will be available for in-person meetings at our offices.
 We also remain committed to offering virtual meetings and teleconferencing services so our clients can continue to do business from the comfort of their home or office.
 As we move forward, we want our clients to know that our full-service team is available to provide you with the assistance you need in whatever format makes the most sense for you.

 To learn more about the safety measures the firm has implemented in response to COVID-19, please click here.

 TRAVEL ADVISORY: New York State Governor Andrew Cuomo announced that individuals traveling to New York from certain states seeing spikes in COVID-19 cases will be required to self-quarantine for 14 days after entering New York State.
 The requirement applies to travelers from any state which has a 10% positivity rate for the total daily tests, or states that have 10 residents out of 100,000 test positive for COVID-19.
 Both metrics are based on a seven-day rolling average.
 Click here to read the article.

 Governor Cuomo released a guide to the state’s “NY Forward Reopening” Plan, along with the state’s regional monitoring dashboard.